Blog 4: How GenAI Works

 How Generative AI Works and How It Fails

 This article talks about what AI is really doing when it is generating “new” information.
+Generative AI is used to predict certain pixels or words that would likely be next to each other based on the data it is trained using.
 It also talks about the ethical issues with AI usage, including cheap harmful labor and harmful language.
+It even talks about a crazy case where a student used generated content as defamation for a teacher.

-ㅤㅤThose who want to change the system can make change by voicing their opinions and getting many people to bring about new policies.
+How can people who want to make changes to the system go about doing it?
+Those who want to make change can voice their opinions and get many people to fight for new policies.
 If we had better regulations on what companies can use for data-training, we would be able to eliminate the plagiarism that comes with generative AI.
 Some people have already gone about making change, implementing pixels or secret messages in their art that makes it impossible to use as data.
 This would theoretically prevent people’s work from being used and plagiarised by GenAI.

-Is usage of GenAI for generating ideas better than just using the generation?
-How can we know if something is plagiarism if it’s based on a generated photo?
+After analyzing this case study, I have some questions I’d like to ask.
+Is usage of GenAI for generating an idea better than just using the output?
+How can we know if something is plagiarism if it’s heavily based on a generated photo?

-I think this activity was a good way to dive deeper into AI’s effect on society and intellectual property, with people like publishers and artists at the forefront of the topic.
+Looking back on this post, I think it was a good way to dive deeper into AI’s effect on society and intellectual property, with people like publishers and artists at the forefront of the topic.
 The questions helped me think of possible ways that AI could be changed to better suit people who publish creative work.
 Generating my own question was helpful for thinking out of the box and finding caveats to the issue.